PREP FOOTBALL ROUNDUP: Terry, Rhodes power South Florence past Wilson

 BISHOPVILLE, S.C. − Josh Brown and Christopher Jernigan each had rushing touchdowns for Carolina Academy.

-Brown had 99 yards rushing for the Bobcats, who fell to 2-4 overall and will travel to Florence Christian next week.
+Brown had 99 yards rushing for the Bobcats, who fell to 2-4 overall and will travel this week to Florence Christian.

 The Cavaliers (3-4) ran for 410 yards and four scores and will travel to Christian Academy next week.